mathflowjs/mathflow/docs/api/index.md

 ## evaluate()

-Evaluate a source code written using MathScript syntax
+Evaluate a source code written using MathFlow syntax

 - **Type**